Weekend Gateways from Delhi | Auli, Uttarakhand

 Perched at an altitude of 6000 ft, this enchanting town also exhibits the spiritual vibes that can be felt at several ancient temples.

-In fact, Joshimath serves as a significant religious center for Hindu pilgrims and lies in the close proximity to one of the four ‘maths’ founded by Adi Guru Shri Shankaracharya in the 8th century namely Badrinath.
+In fact, Joshimath serves as a significant religious center for Hindu pilgrims and lies in close proximity to one of the four ‘maths’ founded by Adi Guru Shri Shankaracharya in the 8th century namely Badrinath.

 This ‘math’ dedicated to the holy text of Hindus called Atharva Veda.
 Joshimath also boasts of salubrious weather throughout the year oozing tranquility away from the hustle-bustle of cities.